Density dependent displaced vertex signatures as a novel probe of light dark sector scalars at the LHC: Introduction

 Parallel to physics analyses at microscopic scales, a range of experiments has established the $\Lambda$CDM as a successful description of the Universe at cosmological scales and times.
 Dynamical theories of dark energy (DE) \cite{Copeland:2006wr} provide a theoretical explanation of the continued expansion of the universe and usually employ scalar fields to address the cosmological constant problem (we will refer to such scalars as DE in the following).
 The presence of such extra scalar fields will manifest itself in additional attractive fifth forces, on which bounds can be placed from terrestrial and astronomical measurements.
 The juxtaposition of the dark energy and the absence of evidence for fifth forces are addressed by a range of screening mechanisms (see Refs.~\cite{Joyce:2014kja,Slosar:2019flp,Brax:2021wcv} for a review) that aim to naturally suppress the DE scalar's dynamics in laboratory environments (terrestrial or planetary) where measurements should be readily available to constrain them.
 Put differently, an environmentally aware DE scalar field that responds either through its mass or inertia in relation to its surroundings can naturally avoid fifth force constraints.

 Recently in Ref.~\cite{Burrage:2018dvt}, it was shown that wide classes of scalar-tensor theories can be understood as Higgs mixing models to leading approximation.
 This motivates the phenomenology of the Higgs boson and its modifications compared to the SM from a cosmological perspective, elevating it beyond its importance for the electroweak scale and its instability in the SM.
 Dynamics observed at, e.g., the LHC can therefore bear relevance for cosmological scenarios and model building.
-That said, searches for DE-inspired interactions are not new~\cite{Brax:2009aw,Brax:2009ey,Brax:2015hma,Brax:2016did} and associated re-interpretations of standard BSM searches have been presented by, e.g., the ATLAS experiment targeting missing energy in, e.g., Ref.~\cite{ATLAS:2019wdu}.
+That said, searches for DE-inspired interactions are not new~\cite{Brax:2009aw,Brax:2009ey,Brax:2015hma,Brax:2016did} and associated re-interpretations of standard BSM searches have been presented by, e.g., the ATLAS experiment targeting missing energy in Ref.~\cite{ATLAS:2019wdu}.

 Such final states can also be motivated by dark sector interactions and any associated discovery at the LHC would therefore not necessarily point out cosmologically relevant implications.
 In this work we show that the environmental sensitivity of DE scalars, however, gives rise to a new class of phenomenological signatures that is currently not investigated.
 In particular, these signatures predict characteristic correlations in the comparison of the ATLAS and CMS sensitivities as a result of their different detector designs.
 When their data is analysed {\emph{jointly}}, they can in principle discriminate cosmologically relevant screening mechanisms from other, competing scenarios such as hidden valleys~\cite{Han:2007ae}.
 While the parameter region that can be accessed this way is model-dependent and might not directly provide superior bounds when viewed in comparison against fifth force \cite{Upadhye:2012qu,Jaffe:2016fsh,Sabulsky:2018jma}, and other high precision \cite{Brax:2021owd,Brax:2022olf} measurements, these scenarios give rise to a novel class of signature-driven LHC analyses that primarily monetizes the complementary detector design that the different experiments offer.
+Open questions remain in the context of dark energy models in how far the semi-classical arguments employed in our work generalise to a full quantum description of the dark energy scalar at production.
+(A qualitative discussion is given after the LHC sensitivity region is identified.)